From the Code of Federal Regulations (CFR) 450.334 Self-certifications and Federal certifications:

 - Long Range Transportation Plan (LRTP)

 Details how the urbanized area transportation system will evolve over the next 25 years.
-The LRTP covers the Champaign-Urbana urbanized area as delineated by the 2010 U.S. Census and considers a 25-year Metropolitan Planning Area (MPA), which encompasses land outside the urbanized area that is likely to be included in the urbanized area between the years 2015 and 2040.
-The LRTP looks at the projected evolution of pedestrian, bicycle, bus transit, automobile, rail, and air travel over the next 25 years, addresses the eight federal planning factors, is financially constrained, and includes funding for maintenance and operation of the transportation system.
-This planning process includes all relevant stakeholders including, but not limited to, environmental, state, other transportation, historical, local land use, economic development agencies, and the general public.
+The LRTP covers the Champaign-Urbana urbanized area as delineated by the 2010 U.S. Census and considers a 25-year Metropolitan Planning Area (MPA), which encompasses land outside the urbanized area that is likely to be included in the urbanized area by the year 2045.
+The LRTP looks at the projected evolution of pedestrian, bicycle, transit, automobile, rail, and air travel over the next 25 years, addresses the federal planning factors, is financially constrained, and includes funding for maintenance and operation of the transportation system.
+This planning process includes a variety of relevant stakeholders including, but not limited to, transportation, environmental, land use, health, and economic development agencies, as well as an ambitious public involvement campaign.
 Available for 30-day public comment period before approval.
 Updated every five (5) years.

 - Transportation Improvement Program (TIP)

-Documentation of proposed projects for a four-year fiscal period so that project funding can be secured.
+Documentation of proposed projects for the current fiscal year and at least three subsequent fiscal years so that project funding can be secured.
 Any local project that solicits federal or state monies must be in the TIP in order to be considered for such funding.
 The TIP is consistent with the LRTP, financially constrained, and developed cooperatively with member agencies including state and local transit operators.
 Submitted to IDOT for adoption along with self-certification.
 Available for 30-day public comment period before approval.
-Updated every year.
+Updated every three (3) years.